ociu/sphinx-traceability-extension/README.rst

         According to the Polarion reference, the software **shall** implement my first requirement.

 Attributes can be added to the item, using the `configured attribute keys <traceability_default_config>`_ (e.g. *value* in the above example).
-The content of the attribute is a free string.
+The content of the attribute is threated as a single string and should match the regular expression in configuration.

 The relations to other documentation items can be specified as: